japgolly/scalajs-react/doc/PERFORMANCE.md

 * `Reusability.indexedSeq` uses `.length` and `.apply(index)` to check each element in order.
 * `Reusability.{double,float}` exist and require a tolerance to be specified.
 * `Reusability.{always,never,const(bool)}` for a hard-coded reusability decision.
+* `Reusability.logNonReusable` wraps any reusability to println a message about non-reusability to aid quick debugging.

 If you're using the Scalaz module, you also gain:
 * `Reusability.byEqual` uses a Scalaz `Equal` typeclass.